YuqingLethe/GoogleCalendarsTimeAnalyzer/README.md

 # Time-Tracker-Google-Calendar
 Analyze time usage by processing events from various .ics files.
 It provides insights into activities time percentages and weekly distributions.
 Configurable files enable mapping, replacements, and customizations to generate metrics over user-defined periods.

+This is originally forked from https://github.com/gabrielesanticchi/Time-Tracker-Google-Calendar.git, but most codes are changed to accommodate with multiple calendars and remove the color-based clustering.

 ## Output Examples